tarwn/lessthandot-hugo/blogs/content/posts/2009-04-22-an-invisible-project-is-a-failed-project.md

   * One to 4 weeks of improvement in the company
   * A handwritten reminder to yourself that you did that thing for Joe down the hall

-Perhaps if we reduce your pay and vacation time your boss will be able to sell this as netting even when he has to justify your salary (and his) at the end of the year…
+Perhaps if we reduce your pay and vacation time your boss will be able to sell this as netting even when he has to justify your salary (and his) at the end of the year...

 **Succeeding**